 The Bahamas also sit outside the main hurricane belt, making July a viable beach destination when much of the wider Caribbean is either rainy or risky.

-If you're thinking ahead for a later month, the guide to Best places to visit in September is worth bookmarking for your next trip after summer.
+If you're thinking ahead for a later month, the guide to best places to visit in September is worth bookmarking for your next trip after summer.

 Quick Tips for Planning a July Holiday